joshwrightci/Hackathon2-WeatherOrNot/README.md

 - Favicon: We generated the image using OPEN AI [_DALL-E-3_](https://openai.com/dall-e-3) and we formatted it with the website [_favicon.io_](https://favicon.io/favicon-converter/#google_vignette)

 - Weather Icon: We used the icons provided by the API  [_OpenWeather_](https://openweathermap.org/)

+- The icons in the header and footer were taken from [Font Awesome](https://fontawesome.com/)

 - Home Page Image: We selected the image from the website  [_Clipground_](https://clipground.com/the-four-seasons-clipart.html%22)